 - The Armor Support Frame designated for use in this season shall be Armor Support Frame Type A. - The 17 mm Speed Monitor Module is not considered a blockage of the armor.
-However, it must not be used to obstruct the armor or interfere with the armor's visual features intentionally. - During the competition, an Engineer Robot is allowed to obstruct its armor in the following two situations that may occur simultaneously:

-- When projectiles are loaded, or a Mobile Battlefield Component is grabbed or moved, any one of the Engineer Robot's armors is allowed to be blocked by a connected Mobile Battlefield Component and the relevant body structure, and the Armor Module obstructed can be different each time, but multiple Armor Modules are not allowed to be obstructed at the same time. - 2.
-An Engineer Robot's Armor Modules can be obstructed by a robot being rescued.
+However, it must not be used to obstruct the armor or interfere with the armor's visual features intentionally. - During a match, no robots are allowed to block any of its Armor Module using its own body structure.
+When grabbing or moving a Mobile Battlefield Component, an Engineer Robot's armor is allowed to be blocked by a carried Mobile Battlefield Component and the relevant body structure, and the Armor Module obstructed can be different each time, but multiple Armor Modules are not allowed to be obstructed at the same time.